The Asterisk War Episode 24

 No wonder the Integrated Enterprise Foundation doesn’t want Claudia, Kirin, and the others to compete in the Gryps Festa!

 Julis’ plan to use her victories to infuse more power into the monarchy seems really wise for someone her age — even a princess!
 She’s realized that her own victories can only go so far, and she’s willing to invest her winnings back into her country so it can thrive.
-I thought this was both mature and wise!
+Wise and mature!

-I know that I’m supposed to dislike Hilda Jane Rowlands because of what she did to Orphelia.
-I know she’s likely trying to con or scam Ayato.
+I know that I’m supposed to dislike Hilda Jane Rowlands because of what she did to Orphelia, and I know she’s likely trying to con or scam Ayato.
 But her laugh was so impossibly bizarre and her body language was so unique that I couldn’t help but be intrigued.

 After the events of the episode, Claudia gave everyone a chance to back out of the Gryps Festa.
 Of course, they decided to fight by her side.
 Capture from the Crunchyroll stream.